bzamecnik/dissonant/README.md

 d_pair(f_1, f_2, a_1, a_2) = a_1 * a_2 * d((f_2 - f_1) * d_max / (s_1 * f_1 + s_2))
 ```

 Model of dissonance of a single complex tone (containing various partials) is just the sum of dissonances for all pairs of partials.
-In case the partials are integer multiples of a base frequency we can that tone "harmonic", otherwise just a general "timbre".
+In case the partials are integer multiples of a base frequency we can call tone "harmonic", otherwise just a general "timbre".

 ```
 freqs = (f_1, f_2, ... f_n)